It is a synthetic antibiotic widely used against gram-positive and anaerobic organisms.

 Clindamycin causes Clostridium difficile-associated diarrhea (CDAD) because it can disrupt normal bacteria in the colon and stimulate the overgrowth of Clostridium difficile, a bacterium that causes inflammation of the colon (pseudomembranous colitis).

-Patients who develop signs of pseudomembranous colitis after starting clindamycin (diarrhea, fever, abdominal pain, and possibly shock) should contact their doctor immediately.
+Patients who develop pseudomembranous colitis after starting clindamycin (diarrhea, fever, abdominal pain, and possibly shock) should contact their doctor immediately.

 Diarrhea associated with antibiotics